dinoweblog/e-Mart-ecommerce-website-FB/README.md

 ---

 ## About this project: 🙌
 > This is a solo project, It is an e-commerce website that sells clothes products across websites .
 A full-stack solo project developed by 10 days.
-We added features like filter products, sort products, cart manipulation, search functionality, order tracking, wishlist product &amp; End to End Flow etc.
+We added features like filter and sort products, cart manipulation, search functionality, order tracking, wishlist product &amp; End to End Flow etc.

 ---